 Whenever I’m planning a trip, I do my best to fly with relatively eco-friendly airlines, stay at environmentally conscious hotels, and book tours with responsible travel operators.
 There are many ways we can all become more responsible travelers.
 There are even some destinations that are better choices than others for sustainable tourism!

-Reducing your impact on the planet isn’t just a preference, it’s a necessity.
-Whether you travel for vacation or work, we can all do our part to help protect the environment.
-If you’re trying to lower your carbon footprint, there are many things you can do when traveling, including eating local foods at your destination, always bringing your reusable straw and water bottle, and packing as light as possible.
+If you’re trying to lower your carbon footprint and become a more responsible traveler, there are many things you can do when traveling, including eating local foods at your destination, always bringing your reusable straw and water bottle, and packing as light as possible.
 But you can make an even bigger impact when you choose to travel with an environmentally responsible airline.

 Many airlines are making changes to attempt to reduce their carbon footprint.
 For example, companies are investing in newer, more environmentally friendly airplanes that use less fuel and are designed to allow them to reduce drag and gasoline consumption.
 Older aircrafts which use more kerosene have been retired.

-But airlines aren’t just stopping there.
+But airlines aren’t just stopping there, they are also integrating sustainable design.
 Some are using recycled seating materials, reducing paper waste, and making lighter equipment to offset their carbon footprint.
 And many companies serve vegetarian and vegan meals to cater to their environmentally conscious customers.